Carrabelle–Thompson Airport: History

 During World War II, the facility was built in 1943 by the United States Army Air Forces as a Third Air Force auxiliary landing field known as Carrabelle Flight Strip.
 During the war, it served as an auxiliary airfield, controlled by Dale Mabry Army Airfield near Tallahassee.
 No permanent units were assigned to the airfield.

 Turned over to civil use after the war, it is now a public airport providing general aviation service.

 Facilities and aircraft

 Carrabelle–Thompson Airport covers an area of 202 acres (82 ha) at an elevation of 20 feet (6 m) above mean sea level.
 It has one runway designated 5/23 with an asphalt surface measuring 4,000 by 75 feet (1,219 x 23 m).

 For the 12-month period ending April 2, 2018, the airport had 4,261 aircraft operations, an average of 82 per week: 99% general aviation and <1% military.

+The airport has a fixed-base operator.